Overview

 Courses

-To graduate with an Automotive Technician certificate, students must successfully complete 66 academic credits and 3 practical credits.
+To graduate with an Automotive Technician certificate, students must successfully complete 67 academic credits.
 The minimum passing grade for each course is indicated on the course outline.
 Course offerings are subject to change and may vary by intake.

 Courses